Office 365 Education Self-Sign up: Technical FAQ

 If a tenant was created by Microsoft, you can claim and manage that tenant by following these steps:

 Join the tenant by using an email address domain that matches the tenant domain you want to manage.
 For example, if Microsoft created the contoso.edu tenant, you will need to join the tenant with an email address ending with @contoso.edu.

 Claim admin control by verifying domain ownership: once you are in the tenant, you can promote yourself to the admin role by verifying domain ownership.
-To do so, in Office 365, choose Settings, followed by Office 365 settings, and then Become an admin.
+To do so, in Office 365, choose Settings , choose Office 365 settings, and then choose Become an admin.

 If you do nothing, a tenant will be created for each student email domain and subdomain.

 If you want all students, faculty, and staff to be in the same tenant regardless of their email address extensions:

 - Create a target tenant ahead of time or use an existing tenant, and add all the existing domains and subdomains that you want consolidated within that tenant.
 Then all the students, faculty, and staff with email addresses ending in those domains and subdomains will automatically join the target tenant when they sign up.